SlappyPenguin/antsolver/README.md

 - $50/$100 blinds
 - All integer bet sizes allowed (above min bet)

 However, in this first iteration of the solver, off-tree betting actions are not yet allowed.
-Early testing indicates the bot plays at advanced-amateur strength.
+It seems the bot currently plays at advanced-amateur strength.

 Consider its policy as Small Blind opening preflop: